Thomas Medwin: India

 Although he had no military training, Medwin was gazetted as a cornet in June 1812, joining his regiment at Cawnpore in Uttar Pradesh in northern India shortly thereafter.
 Cawnpore, far removed from the scene of the Gurkha or Nepal War of 1814–16, in which Medwin's regiment did not participate, was amongst the largest military stations in India, with an organised social life and stores stocked with European goods.

 The heat was stultifying and few duties were required of an officer.
 Judging from Medwin's description, he spent many enthusiastic hours hunting wildlife.
 He saw action rarely, but was present at the siege of Hathras in 1817 and involved in advances against the Pindaris on the banks of the river Sindh in December 1817.
 He witnessed at least one incident of sati, the ritual burning of a widow, on the Narmuda river in 1818.
 He enthusiastically toured the classical Hindu temples of Gaur, Palibothra, Jagannath and Karla, and the Elephanta and Ellora Caves.
 Medwin may have had an affair with a Hindu woman that ended badly, but through whom he was introduced to the doctrines of Rammohan Roy.

-Medwin proved a competent, rather than a commendable soldier.
-He suffered from dysentery, which recurred at intervals during his life.